Female Anna’s Hummingbird & Hatchling – by Elyse Omernick

 MCBBA2 Annual Report

-The MCBBA2’s third annual report, for the 2023 season, is now available HERE.
+The MCBBA2’s fourth annual report, for the 2024 season, is now available HERE.
 Check it out!
-It summarizes our preliminary findings through the first three seasons, and the next steps for the project, including how others may help.
-You can also read our reports from the 2021 season and from the 2022 season.
+It summarizes our preliminary findings through the first four seasons, and the next steps for the project, including how others may help.
+You can also read our reports from the 2021 season, the 2022 season and the 2023 season.
 We thank our amazing volunteers and supporters, and the ongoing support from Marin Audubon for making this possible.

 MCBBA2 Data Explorer